lindaojinnaka/T2A1-Workbook/README.md

   b.
 Describe the hardware used to host the app.
    <br> <br>
   c.
-Describe the interaction of technologies within the app <br> <br>
+Describe the interaction of technologies within the app. <br> <br>
   d.
-Describe the way data is structured within the app <br> <br>
+Describe the way data is structured within the app. <br> <br>
   e.
-Identify entities which must be tracked by the app <br> <br>
+Identify entities which must be tracked by the app. <br> <br>
   f.
-Identify the relationships and associations between the entities you have identified in part (e) <br>  <br>
+Identify the relationships and associations between the entities you have identified in part (e). <br>  <br>
   g.
-Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model)
+Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model).